 It all started so promisingly.

 The reunited Van Halen managed a near-perfect rollout for its tour last week with its masterful showcase at the tiny Cafe Wha? in Greenwich Village.
-Now comes the rollout for the album “A Different Kind of Truth,” the first Van Halen featuring David Lee Roth on vocals since “1984,” and, well, it's not quite there.
+Now comes the rollout for "A Different Kind of Truth," the first Van Halen album with David Lee Roth on vocals since "1984," and, well, it's not quite there.